Quantcast

 10. Dry Skin

 As we age, something that we definitely need to do is get more fluids into our system.
-When we don't, our skin starts to lose elasticity that can lead to sagginess and wrinkles.
+When we don't, our skin starts to lose elasticity which can lead to sagginess and wrinkles.
 Not to mention the fact that if our skin's pores don't get enough fluid, the natural sebum that we produce can decrease, resulting in our skin becoming mad parched and looking super dry.
-So, if you want your skin to be soft, supple and moist, you already know what I'm gonna say, right?
-Water will help to prevent your skin from looking and feeling parched which can keep you looking younger than ever for a longer than expected.
+So, if you want your skin to be soft, supple, and moist, you already know what I'm gonna say, right?
+Water will help to prevent your skin from looking and feeling parched which can keep you looking younger than ever for longer than expected.
 Drink up, sis.

 Want more stories like this?
 Sign up for our newsletter here to receive our latest articles and news straight to your inbox.